Bill Haley & His Comets: Early history

 In around the mid-1940s, Bill Haley performed with the Down Homers and formed a group called the Four Aces of Western Swing.
 The group that later became the Comets initially formed as "Bill Haley and the Saddlemen" c.
 1949–1952, and performed mostly country and western songs, though occasionally with a bluesy feel.
+The group was also the first to record a cover version (in July 1951) of "Rocket 88", originally a jump blues song by Jackie Brenston and his Delta Cats, who were actually Ike Turner and his Kings of Rhythm.
+He did so for the Philadelphia-based Holiday Records label, in what is now recognized as a rockabilly style.
+It sold well and was followed in 1952 by a cover of a 1940s rhythm and blues song called "Rock the Joint" for Holiday's sister company, Essex Records.

-During those years Haley was considered one of the top cowboy yodelers in America.
-Many Saddlemen recordings were not released until the 1970s and 1980s, and highlights included romantic ballads such as "Rose of My Heart" and western swing tunes such as "Yodel Your Blues Away."
+During those years however, Haley was considered one of the top cowboy yodelers in America.
+Many Saddlemen recordings were not released until the 1970s and 1980s, and highlights included romantic ballads such as "Rose of My Heart" and western swing tunes such as "Yodel Your Blues Away".
 The original members of this group were Haley, pianist and accordion player Johnny Grande and steel guitarist Billy Williamson.
 Al Thompson was the group's first bass player, followed by Al Rex and Marshall Lytle.
 During the group's early years, it recorded under several other names, including Johnny Clifton and His String Band and Reno Browne and Her Buckaroos (although Browne, a female matinee idol of the time, did not actually appear on the record).

-Haley began his rock and roll career with what is now recognized as a rockabilly style in a cover of "Rocket 88" recorded for the Philadelphia-based Holiday Records label in 1951.
-It sold well and was followed in 1952 by a cover of a 1940s rhythm and blues song called "Rock the Joint" (this time for Holiday's sister company, Essex Records).